shashikumar04433/DevOps-/End-to-End Tasks/Day10-CloudWatch_SNS.md

 ```
 **7. What are cloud watch events?**
 ```
 CloudWatch Events provides real-time updates about changes in your AWS resources.
 It helps you react to these changes quickly.
 ```
 **8. How does CloudWatch integrate with other AWS services?**
 ```
-CloudWatch integrates with various AWS services such as EC2, RDS, DynamoDB, and Lambda to provide comprehensive monitoring.
+CloudWatch integrates with various AWS services such as EC2, RDS, DynamoDB,and Lambda to provide comprehensive monitoring.
 It can trigger AWS Lambda functions, SNS notifications, and more.
 ```
 **9. How do you use CloudWatch in a multi-account setup?**
 ```
 You can set up CloudWatch cross-account observability by sharing metrics, logs, and alarms across accounts using AWS Organizations and cross-account IAM roles.
 ```
 **10. What are some best practices for using CloudWatch?**
 ```